open-socialism/open-socialism-site/open-socialism/societies-classic-problems/domination-structures.md

 It is simplistic to choose honorable people to lead and expect corruption to not be a problem.
 This has been the classic mistake of Communism where the idea itself is highly equitable but processes aren't in place to handle normal human corruption.
 It is even more import for Communism where the leaders are in control of effectively everything and everyone (since there is a large amount of state ownership and everyone works for the government).

-Capitalism is interesting in that you don't have leaders with such complete power, however wealth centralization leads to power (via the political system) centralization (which leads to even more wealth centralization and so on) and the result is basically the same.
+Capitalism is interesting in that you don't have leaders with such complete power, however wealth centralization leads to power (via the political system) centralization (which leads to even more wealth centralization and so on) and the result is basically the same result.

 Preventing or limiting the degree of a domination structure is the most important problem for a society to address.